rodonguyen/tech1/README.md

 - Input is passed as `decimal` for easier processing, without an extra step of parsing
 - Latest LTS version of .NET is used, making sure the codebase is up-to-date with latest features and securities
 - API versioning (i.e. adding v1/ prefix to API route) was considered for future upgrades in case too many changes polute the original code but was not implemented as this is still a simple app and future features / enhancements are unclear.
 - The convert logic in `ConvertService.cs` is written with expansion in mind (we may add EUR, VND, or NZD in the future).
-Therefore, the logic is broken down to simple steps and modular functions and super easy to understand.
+Therefore, the logic is broken down to simple steps and modular functions for reuse and better readability.
 - The input is a currency amount so the file and function names also reflect and carry this business logic, making it easier to understand for Developers.
 - Only use "and" between the dollars and cents compared to the example, making the logic simpler without sacrificing any meaning.
 - In test file `ConvertServiceTests.cs`, I use `string` input instead of number as InlineData perceives its input as `double` and lose the precision when passing to the tested function.
 In the body, the test then parse the `string` back to `decimal` to preserve precision.